-Vanillekipferl are one of our favourite homemade cookies.
+Vanillekipferl is one of our favorite homemade cookies.
 Bite into this yumminess and imagine you are in one of Vienna’s coffee shops enjoying this special treat.
 Honestly, I have never been to one, I just always make my own vanillekipferl and enjoy them with friends and family.

 Having a KitchenAid Stand Mixer is very helpful for this recipe, it will do the work for you.
-The mixture will be scramble at first but as the butter works in more it forms into a nice dough.
+The mixture will be scrambled at first but as the butter works in more it forms a nice dough.

 After the vanillekipferl are baked, while still warm, dip them in a mixture of icing with vanilla sugar.

-Hire’s a lil tip: You can make your own icing sugar in a high speed blender using an organic sugar of your choice.
+Here’s a Lil tip: You can make your own icing sugar in a high-speed blender using an organic sugar of your choice.
 It will not be as white, but it will be better for you.

-The vanillekipferl store well in an airtight container, and taste so good that you will not have to worry about expiration dates.
+The vanillekipferl store well in an airtight container, and tastes so good that you will not have to worry about expiration dates.

 - 200 grams ( = 7.05 ounces) soft butter (leave at room temperature til soft, do not heat in a microwave)

-- 100 grams sugar (1 cup US = 225 gram, so you need a little less than half a cup)
+- 100 grams sugar (1 cup US = 225 grams, so you need a little less than half a cup)

 - 2 egg yolks